valera-rozuvan/nintoku/site/_posts/2016-01-02-how-to-setup-and-configure-raspberry-pi-2.markdown

 -----------------------

 The RPi2 has an Ethernet port.
 So, you could plug it in directly to your router, or a switch.
 However, I decided to get a USB WiFi dongle for my RPi2.
-It will be a great asset if you need to have the RPi2 working on a device that it is motion (for example an autonomous robot).
+It will be a great asset if you need to have the RPi2 working on a device that is in motion (for example an autonomous robot).

 So, after you plugin the RPi2, and it boots up into a desktop environment, play around with it.
 Make sure that you are